AlexsLemonade/refinebio-examples/README.md

 These requirements can be installed by following the instructions at the links above.
 The example R Notebooks are designed to check if additional required packages are installed and will install them if they are not.
-Each example workflow directory will include further instructions for how to follow along with the examples.
+Each example module directory will include further instructions for how to follow along with the examples.

-## Example workflows in this repository
+## Example modules in this repository

 1. [Clustering data](https://github.com/AlexsLemonade/refinebio-examples/blob/master/clustering)